daovietduy99/devops-coding-assessment/README.md

 ##Setup GitOps with ArgoCD

 1. Install ArgoCD on EKS (or on your local machine, using Docker and minikube)
-2. Sync your application using the ArgoCD configuration in `argocd`:
+2. Sync your code-based with k8s cluster using the ArgoCD configuration in `argocd`:
 ```
 kubectl apply -f argocd.yaml
 ```